-Do you often install different operating systems in your office?
-Well, I have got a good news!
-Today, I have stumbled upon an interesting, and useful application called MultiCD that can be used to create Mutiboot CD, DVD, and USB images in Linux.
-You don't need to carry lot of individual CDs or DVDs or USB drives when installing any OS.
 MultiCD is a simple script that will combine all ISOs and make a single ISO, so that you can burn it in a single CD, DVD, or USB drive.
-Sounds pretty cool, yeah?
+So, you don't need to carry lot of individual CDs or DVDs or USB drives when installing any OS.
 MultiCD is a command line tool, so you can use it on Desktop and Server editions.

-MultiCD supports almost all kind of popular distributions including,
+MultiCD supports almost all popular distributions including the following:

 - Arch Linux,